 Patients were told they would be back on their feet in a few months, but many never got out of pain.
 Many of those who have had the defective metal-on-metal Pinnacle implant in their bodies have had an extensive range of painful experiences.

 As that metal debris moved throughout the body, some of the side effects included suffering from tinnitus, hearing loss, heart issues, or memory issues.
 In addition, most experienced a loss of muscle and ligaments and pain around the implant.

 On their website, the FDA warns patients of the concerns of metal-on-metal hip devices:

 Frustrated, patients search for answers.
 However, the U.S. has no medical device registry, so you can't easily obtain information about implants.
 Much of the available data regarding hip implants involve registry data from countries outside the U.S.

 The metal-on-metal hip implant Pinnacle with Ultamet liner was pulled off the market in August 2013.

 A memo filed in court showed that wear was a major problem and metal on metal was a bad engineering design.
-The implant was shown to work well only for a period before suffering a sudden catastrophic failure including the release of a large volume of wear particles.
+The implant was shown to work well only for a period before suffering a sudden catastrophic failure, including releasing many wear particles.

 Across the U.S, J&J Depuy faces more than 10,000 claims.
-In 2019, J&J Depuy agreed to pay about $1 billion to resolve claims of deceptive marketing in metal-on-metal hip implants.
-As metal-on-metal devices are still currently in use, many patients may be at risk and more claims are likely expected.
+In addition, in 2019, J&J Depuy agreed to pay about $1 billion to resolve deceptive marketing claims in metal-on-metal hip implants.
+As metal-on-metal devices are still currently in use, many patients may be at risk, and more claims are expected.